Theories of love: Types of love

-Another reason why we love who we love has to do with culture and history.
-Take incest, for example.
-In some Western cultures, falling in love with one's first cousin could be seen as possibly 'taboo' and therefore morally and lawfully wrong.
-However, it is legal to marry one's cousin in many Western countries, e.g. the UK.
-Similarly, in some Muslim tribes, it is perfectly acceptable to fall in love with one's cousin.
-In the past, kissing cousins in Western societies were not uncommon.
-In addition, in the past, mixed-race marriages were illegal in the United States.
-This led to people only marrying people of the same race.
-However, now that the society of the United States has changed drastically, it is common and completely acceptable to find couples of different races.

 Another type of love people come across in their life is sexual love.
 As an individual crosses over from a child to a teen to an adult, this type of love becomes more relevant in their life.
 According to Milligan, "Sexualized intimate love is delusional and requires an overestimation of the person we love."
 A sexual love is a misconception of the person's beauty, intelligence, or charm.
 This type of love can reveal a lot about the person who's feeling such strong passionate feelings.
 It gives more insight into the lover than it gives about the loved one.
 Sexual love is not love at first sight – it is basic human instinct and hormonal responses.

 Attachment theory of love

 Psychiatrist and psychologist John Bowlby was the first to develop the attachment theory of love in Western culture.
 It focuses on the relationships or attachments that form between people.
 It starts with attachments made in infancy, stating that it is important for children to have a relationship with their primary caregivers in order to experience normal development.
 Though the underlying concepts originated in Mary Ainsworth's Strange Situation research, Bowlby organized the concepts into a more comprehensive theory.
 There are three tenets of this theory: